mejiaga/Tableau_Citi_Bike_Analytics/readme.md

 * What are the peak hours in which bikes are used during winter months?

-* Today, what are the top 10 stations in the city for starting a journey?
+* What are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)

-* Today, what are the top 10 stations in the city for ending a journey?
+* What are the top 10 stations in the city for ending a journey?
 (Based on data, why?)

-* Today, what are the bottom 10 stations in the city for starting a journey?
+* What are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)

-* Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
+* What are the bottom 10 stations in the city for ending a journey (Based on data, why?)

-* Today, what is the gender breakdown of active participants (Male v.
+* What is the gender breakdown of active participants (Male v.
 Female)?

 * How effective has gender outreach been in increasing female ridership over the timespan?